yorickpeterse/oga/CONTRIBUTING.md

 the indentation is identical no matter what program or system is used to view the source code.

 Hard wrap lines at 80 characters per line.
-Most modern editors can eaisly handle this, if not you should get a better editor.
+Most modern editors can easily handle this, if not you should get a better editor.
 For example, in Vim you can select text in visual mode (using `v`) and press `gq` to automatically re-wrap the selected text.